Mohammad1745/cachifyjs/README.md

 ## Scenarios

 1. `Plain`: `CachifyJS` will try to get data from cache.
-If data found no api call will be made.
+If data found, no api call will be made.
 Otherwise, it will make the api call and return the response.
 The `cacheConfig` should look like,
     ```
     const cacheConfig = {